bcgov/biohubbc/infrastructure/biohubbc/README.md

 ## Deployment Order

-The chart uses Helm hooks to ensure proper deployment order:
+The chart uses Helm dependencies and hooks to ensure proper deployment order:

-- `database-setup` has a `pre-install` hook with weight `1` to run after the database is deployed
+- `database-setup` depends on `biohubbc-db` and has a `post-install` hook with weight `1` to run after the database is deployed
-- `api` has a `post-install` hook with weight `1` to run after database-setup completes
+- `api` depends on `biohubbc-db-setup` and has a `post-install` hook with weight `2` to run after database-setup completes

 ## Usage